Program Application FAQs

 Where can I find a link to apply to the Above the Line Education Forum?

-The application is on the Washington Filmworks’ website here.
+The application will be available on the Washington Filmworks’ website here.

 How long will the application window be open?